 The CuPy is designed based on NumPy’s API design.
 CuPy’s source code and documents contain the original NumPy ones.
 Please note the followings when writing the document.

 - In order to identify overlapping parts, it is preferable to add some remarks that this document is just copied or altered from the original one.
 It is also preferable to briefly explain the specification of the function in a short paragraph, and refer to the corresponding function in NumPy so that users can read the detailed document.
 However, it is possible to include a complete copy of the document with such a remark if users cannot summarize in such a way.

 - If a function in CuPy only implements a limited amount of features in the original one, users should explicitly describe only what is implemented in the document.

 Testing is one of the most important part of your code.
-You must test your code by unit tests following our testing guidelines.
+You must write test cases and verify your implementation by following our testing guide.